recent

 Dumnonia, a short film and poem created alongside the main body of work as a response to the bronze age landscape of Dartmoor.

-Reading of course in old English.
+Reading in old English.
 (Ot at least trying to)

 A big thank you to Joanna Mayes and Carolyn Kennett for having me on the residency.